 The scenario style exams were created by Capiro when we were accredited BCS exam providers.
 They were real exams, approved at the time by the BCS.
 See ‘Important’ note about accreditation, below.

 The practice exam for multi-choice style exams contains 40 questions, the BCS standard.
 There are annotated answers to the questions.

 Even though this is an online course, there is no need to do everything alone.
 We will support you throughout your learning experience.

-Delegates can contact Capiro by using a ‘member only’ contact form.
-Delegates can use this to raise questions, seek help, provide feedback, and so on.
+Delegates can contact Capiro by using a ‘member only’ contact form to raise questions, seek help and provide feedback.

-If you take your course online, with us, you will need to find a provider that offers an ‘exam only’ option.
+If you are planning to sit the exam for syllabus 3.3, then before you take your course online with us you will need to find a provider that offers an ‘exam only’ option.
 Check their web site to see if this option is available.
 Also check that the provider is conveniently located for you.